The answers you need to make an informed decision.

 We are always happy to grow our family with new patients.
-New patient appointments are available daily, call us now at our offices at 813-381-5858.
+New patient appointments are available daily, call us now!

 There are thousands of insurance companies all with unique offerings; at Lumina Dental we will call YOUR insurance company for you to help you determine your coverage benefits.
 A treatment coordinator will review your benefits with you on your first visit.

-If this is your first visit to our office, simply call us now at our offices at 813-381-5858. and the receptionist will re-schedule you up to two times.
+If this is your first visit to our office, simply call us or text our offices and the receptionist will re-schedule you up to two times.
 If you miss more than two appointments they may see you on a walk-in basis.

-Yes, by law a copy of your X-rays must remain on site; they are a property of and belong to Lumina Dental.
-To request a copy of your X-rays, call us now at our offices at 813-381-5858.
+To request a copy of your X-rays, call us now at one of our offices.
 Only a patient can request copies of their own X-rays unless the patient first signs a release.
 All X-ray copies must first be reviewed by the doctor and then can be emailed directly to the patient, this service costs $15.00.
 Please give us a 48-hour notice for all X-ray/Chart requests

 Yes, we offer a variety of payments plans up to 24 months with NO interest!
 We also offer extended payment plans that extend up to 72 months and we also offer In-House Payment Plans.